 D.C.’s DUI and OWI laws and case law are highly complex matters.
 If you are charged with either DUI or OWI, an experienced criminal defense attorney can evaluate your case, represent you before law enforcement agencies or in court, and raise all DUI/OWI defenses appropriate in your case.

-In Washington, D.C., our attorneys at the law firm of Lotze & Mosley LLP have years of proven experience and have handled more than 100 criminal cases for clients.
+In Washington, D.C., our DUI lawyer at the law firm of Lotze & Mosley LLP has years of proven experience and has handled more than 100 criminal cases for clients.
 We aggressively investigate every case that we handle, weigh the evidence, raise all possible DUI/OWI defenses, negotiate for diversion eligibility or reduced charges, and pursue cases to trial with positive results.

 Our attorneys welcome your call today at (202) 393-0535 for an evaluation of your situation.